Driven (2001 film)

 Driven is a 2001 American sports action film directed by Renny Harlin and starring Sylvester Stallone, who also wrote and produced.

-The film centers on a young racing driver's effort to win the CART FedEx Championship Series auto racing championship.
+The film centers on young racing driver Jimmy Bly's effort to win the CART FedEx Championship Series auto racing championship.
 Prior to production, Stallone was seen at many Formula One races, but he was unable to procure enough information about the category due to the secrecy with which teams protect their cars, so he decided to base the film on the Championship Auto Racing Teams (CART) racing series.

-Released on April 27, 2001, Driven received generally negative reviews from critics, and was a commercial failure.
-Stallone includes "Driven" in his list of movies he has regretted making.
+Released on April 27, 2001, by Warner Bros.
+Pictures, Driven received generally negative reviews from critics and was a commercial failure.
+Stallone includes Driven in his list of movies he has regretted making.

 Plot

 Halfway through the alternate world of 2000 Champ Car Season, rookie sensation Jimmy Bly has already won five races.
-His success has drawn the ire of the defending champion and current points leader Beau Brandenburg, who believes he is not doing as well as he should because of his fiancée Sophia becoming "a distraction".
+His success has drawn the ire of the defending champion and current points leader Beau Brandenburg, who believes he is not doing as well as he should because of his fiancée Sophia Simone becoming "a distraction".
 Beau breaks up their engagement and regains his winning streak at Chicago.

 As Beau returns to form, Jimmy's paraplegic team owner Carl Henry is concerned that he is making more driving errors.
 He sees parallels to his former driver and Champ Car champion, Joe Tanto, whom he convinces to come out of retirement to mentor Jimmy.
 Joe agrees and is brought in to replace teammate Memo Moreno.
 Joe's ex-wife Cathy Heguy is now married to Memo.
 Despite all this, Joe and Memo are still friends.
 Meanwhile, Sophia meets Jimmy at a bar, and they begin to form a bond with each other.

 In Canada, Jimmy leads and Beau is a close second.
 Jimmy cannot pull away from him, so Carl orders Joe to pit and holds him there until the leaders are about to come by, despite Joe's protests.
 Joe leaves the pit just in time to block out Beau, allowing Jimmy to win the race.
 Jimmy's brother/business manager Demille takes a dislike to Joe's mentoring, implying that Joe should just act as a blocker.
-Joe urges Beau to reconcile with Sophia, while Jimmy's growing bond with her causes him to further lose his form on the track during the next race in Japan and crash.
+Joe urges Beau to reconcile with Sophia, while Jimmy's growing bond with her causes him to further lose his form on the track during the next race in Japan, where he crashes.

 At a party in Chicago, where the prototypes of the next season's cars are being introduced, Beau and Sophia reconcile, much to Jimmy's disappointment.
 Sophia apologizes to Jimmy, who lashes out at her and Beau, then takes one of the new cars and races it out of the convention center.
 Joe hops into another of the new cars and chases Jimmy down the streets, eventually calming him down.